 - Let Druva Phoenix detect all virtual machines on the host

 - Assign a storage, backup policy, and administrative group to the virtual machines

-The host or the registered hosts, is the system that hosts your virtual machines with Phoenix agent deployed.
+The host or the registered hosts, is the system that hosts your virtual machines with Hybrid Workloads agent deployed.
 The host is registered under the organization that you select.
 For example, a Windows 2012 server on which you create and manage virtual machines using Hyper-V.